 Depending on your RV type, your battery (or batteries) will be located in different areas.
 Here’s a quick breakdown of general locations, but remember this may vary slightly for different makes and models:

-- Motorized RVs usually have two batteries (an engine battery and a house, or coach, battery).
+- On Motorhomes: Inside the engine compartment, not to be confused with your engine battery.
+Motorhomes usually have two batteries (an engine battery and a house, or coach, battery).
 Consult your owner’s manual to differentiate the two.

 - On Travel Trailers and Small Campers: On the tongue near the propane cylinders.